 How To Use Car Battery Charger Effectively?

-As a general rule of thumb, you may go step by step, while charging your battery.
-Only then the process will be most effective, and your battery will be fully prepared to provide the required power to your car
+As a general rule of thumb, you may go step by step while charging your battery.
+Only then will the process be most effective, and your battery will be fully prepared to provide the required power to your car.

 Step 1: Know Your Battery Specification

-If your car battery is the one that came with your car from the showroom, you can refer to the Owners’ Manual provided by the car company.
+If your car battery is the one that came with your car from the showroom, you can refer to the Owner’s Manual provided by the car company.
 You can then know about the voltage required for charging.
-Although most car batteries are of 12 Volt, the charging voltage may vary with the temperature and the quantum of charge it presently has.
+Although most car batteries are 12 Volt, the charging voltage may vary with the temperature and the quantum of charge it presently has.
 You can also get useful guidance from the manual.

 Step 2: Know Your Battery Charger